-Tracking and erosion resistance is one of the key properties of polymeric materials for high voltage outdoor applications and was standardized decades ago for AC stress using the inclined plane test (IPT), as per IEC 60587.
+Tracking and erosion resistance is one of the key properties of polymeric materials for high voltage outdoor applications and was standardized decades ago for AC stress using the inclined plane test (IPT) as per IEC 60587.

-This higher severity can result in too harsh testing of investigated materials and their disqualification, in a non-differentiable manner, which often contrasts with actual service experience.
+This higher severity can result in too harsh a testing of investigated materials and their disqualification, in a non-differentiable manner, which often contrasts to actual service performance.
+Therefore, various modifications of test parameters such as reduction in test voltage or flow rate have been conducted to decrease test severity and evaluate and differentiate between materials.

-Recent work within CIGRE WG D1.72 has concentrated on basic investigations with the IPT to develop a standardizable test method in IEC with respect to representativeness, repeatability, reproducibility and cost efficiency.
+Past work within CIGRE WG D1.72 has concentrated on basic investigations with the IPT to develop a standardizable test method in IEC with respect to representativeness, repeatability, reproducibility and cost efficiency.

-In the case of severe erosion, formation of degradation products can influence test conditions by interrupting continuous discharge activity.
+In case of severe erosion, formation of degradation products can influence test conditions by interrupting continuous discharge activity.
 This is not desirable.

 Test Methods & Procedures